IBM/maximo-visual-inspection-table/README.md

 - Select your targeted model and dataset.

-- Click the "Capture" button to take and submit photos for analysis by the IBM Visual Insights service.
+- Click the "Capture" button to take and submit photos for analysis by the IBM Maximo Visual Inspection service.